d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 ilorest > help
 Usage: ilorest [GLOBAL OPTIONS] [COMMAND] [ARGUMENTS] [COMMAND OPTIONS]

+Options:
+  -h, --help            Show this help message and exit.
+  -c FILE, --config=FILE
+                        Use the provided configuration file instead of the default one.
+  --cache-dir=PATH      Use the provided directory as the location to cache
+                        data (default location:
+                        C:\Users\garcjack\AppData\Roaming\.iLOrest)

+  GLOBAL OPTIONS:
+    -v, --verbose       Display verbose information.
+    -d, --debug         Display debug information.
+    --nocache           During execution the application will temporarily store data only in memory.
+    --nologo            Include to block copyright and logo.
+    --redfish           Use this flag if you wish to to enable Redfish only compliance.
+It is enabled by default in systems with iLO5 and above.
+    --latestschema      Optionally use the latest schema instead of the one requested by the file.
+Note: May cause errors in some data retreval due to difference in schema versions.

+COMMANDS
   help                         - Displays command line syntax and help menus
                                   for individual commands.
 Example: help login login                        - Connects to a server, establishes a secure